MeteoModels.jl

 could be, for example, the time instant of the current Kalman iteration.
 This field should be evaluated at each iteration to successfully run the Kalman iterations, e.g. via loop;

-• prior: Distribution representing the probability distribution for the state;
+• prior: Law representing the probability distribution for the state;

-• obs_prior: Distribution representing the probability distribution for the observation;
+• obs_prior: Law representing the probability distribution for the observation;

 • cache: cached object allowing for efficient in-place operations.